dsnet/tri-approx/README.md

 need for complex trigonometric computations.
 This experimental code attempts to numerically compute sine and cosine functions for use on FPGAs.

-There are many ways to compute sines and cosine, and the most common algorithms are Taylor series and CORDIC.
+There are many ways to compute sine and cosine, and the most common algorithms are Taylor series and CORDIC.
 For this experiment, Taylor series was chosen over CORDIC because CORDIC uses a relatively large lookup table of constants to operate.
 This table occupied more memory than I was willing to sacrifice for